The Dispute Resolution Review: Switzerland

 Introduction to the dispute resolution framework

-The substantive civil law of Switzerland and its law on civil procedure is regulated at federal law level, whereas the judiciary in Switzerland's 26 cantons is organised by each individual canton on its own.
-Even though a civil law country, court precedent is of utmost practical significance in Switzerland, mostly in terms of interpretation, but occasionally also in terms of development of the law.
+The substantive civil law of Switzerland and its law on civil procedure are regulated at federal law level, whereas the judiciary in Switzerland's 26 cantons is organised by each individual canton on its own.
+Even though it is a civil law country, court precedent is of utmost practical significance in Switzerland, mostly in terms of interpretation, but occasionally also in terms of the development of the law.

 The Swiss Code of Civil Procedure2 (CCP) prescribes the principle of double instance for the judiciary of the cantons, which means that each canton must, besides a court of first instance, establish an appeal instance with full power of review.
 Decisions of the appeal court may then be appealed to the Swiss Federal Tribunal – the highest court in Switzerland – where the grounds for appeal are ordinarily limited to violations of federal and constitutional law.
 The proceedings before the Swiss Federal Tribunal are governed by the Federal Act on the Swiss Federal Tribunal.3

-In certain specialised fields of law such as intellectual property, competition and antitrust law, claims against the Swiss government and disputes relating to collective investment schemes, federal law requires the cantons to designate a court of exclusive first instance jurisdiction.
-Moreover, for disputes relating to patents the Federal Patent Court is competent to hear the case and the proceedings are governed by the Federal Act on the Federal Patent Court.
+In certain specialised fields of law such as intellectual property, competition and antitrust law, claims against the government and disputes relating to collective investment schemes, federal law requires the cantons to designate a court of exclusive first instance jurisdiction.
+Moreover, for disputes relating to patents, the Federal Patent Court is competent to hear cases and proceedings are governed by the Federal Act on the Federal Patent Court.

 The year in review